 Get as many copies of disks from the MRI test as possible to give to doctors, as well as to have on record.
 Having lots of disks has helped us tremendously when traveling to see doctors, as they want to see all of the images they can.

 I am grateful that I am able to receive MRI tests without any additional accommodations.
-I hope that others can benefit from the wisdom I have gathered over the years.
+I hope that others can benefit from these tips for MRIs and the wisdom I have gathered over the years.